SkylineCommunications/dataminer-docs/connector-help/connector_help/CISCO_Meraki_Web_API.md

 - **Webhooks URI**: URI webhook notifications will be caught with
 - **Webhooks Port**: Port webhook notifications
 - **Webhooks Protocol**: Select between HTTP and HTTPS protocol
-- **Webhooks Certificate**: Select certificate to be used by driver (Applicable only for HTTPS protocol)
+- **Webhooks Certificate**: Select the certificate to be used by the connector (Applicable only for HTTPS protocol)

 The status of the webhooks service is reflected below under the parameter **Webhooks Web Service Status**.
 If all parameters are configured correctly, it should display "Opened".

 ## How To Use